Carol: A Day in a Girl's Life

 Carol: A Day in a Girl's Life is the 6th album by Japanese rock band TM Network, released on December 9, 1988 under Epic Records.

 Other media

 Book

 Carol is a novel written by Naoto Kine, one of a member of TM Network on 1989 April 15.

 Anime

-Carol is an anime OVA featuring character designs by Yun Kōga and Toshiki Yoshida, based on story by Naoto Kine.
+Carol is an anime OVA featuring character designs by Yun Kōga and Toshiki Yoshida, based on a story by Naoto Kine.
 It was the biggest selling anime video of the year in Japan.

 Plot

 Carol was born in a family revolving around music, since she is the daughter of famous musician Lionel Mudagolas.
 She realizes that something unusual is happening to the world, as her father is having a harder time playing his cello and also her favorite band is unable to perform as they did before.
 She is teleported into a world connected to hers to fight a demon lord called Gigantica.
 Fighting alongside her are three heroes who have been awaiting Carol eagerly.